toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [checksum.sh](https://checksum.sh/) - Checksum.sh is a simple way to download, review, and verify install scripts.
 If the checksum is OK the script will be printed to stdout, which can be piped to sh or elsewhere.
 * [chezmoi](https://www.chezmoi.io/) - Manage your dotfiles across multiple diverse machines, securely.
 * [conspy](http://conspy.sourceforge.net/) - "Conspy allows a (possibly remote) user to see what is displayed on a Linux virtual console, and send keystrokes to it."
+* [damon](https://github.com/hashicorp/damon) - TUI interface for Hashicorp Nomad, it provides functionality to observe and interact with Nomad resources such as Jobs, Deployments, or Allocations.
 * [direnv](https://direnv.net/) - Loads and unloads environment variables depending on the current directory.
 * [dtui](https://github.com/Troels51/dtui) - Small TUI for introspecting the state of the system/session dbus.
 * [empiriqa](https://github.com/ynqa/empiriqa) - empiriqa (command name is epiq) is a tool for interactively manipulating UNIX pipelines.